Critical Fumble Deck

 Happy player hunting!

-Posted in 4th edition Dungeons & Dragons, Creature by Adam A. Thompson with .
+Posted in 4th edition Dungeons & Dragons, Creature by with no comments yet.

 The result of an evil presence that sits too long in water, necrotic pools grow to hate the living, and do all they can to render their prey lifeless to feed the need for evil.